workframes/Rolly/README.md

 > **Suggestions**
 * If you have any ideas/suggestions for the module make sure to comment them!
 * This module is not yet finished and I'd like to add more to it in the future!

+> **GitHub**
+* The module is fully opensourced and free to use, If would like to contribute the project  feel free to using the the [Github Repository](https://github.com/workframes/Rolimons).